lorenzo-arcioni/BioSwiftAnalytics/youtube-tutorial-script.md

 ## Introduction text

-Welcome to this tutorial on how to use our Jupyter notebooks for analyzing annotation results!
+Welcome to this series of tutorials on how to use Jupyter notebooks for analyzing annotation results!

 If you're working in the field of biology or bioinformatics, probably you know that analyzing annotation data can be a challenging task.
 So that's why we've created a set of Jupyter notebooks that can help you streamline the analysis process and generate meaningful insights from your annotation results.